zompi2/cppcorosample/README.md

                 CameraManager->SetManualCameraFade((float)Fade * .01f, FColor::Black, false);
             }
         }
-        co_await WaitSecondsTask(.1f);
+        co_await WaitSeconds(.1f);
     }
 }
 ```

 The Handle and the Promise are the same as usual.
-To make it work we need a coroutine Task, which will suspend the coroutine for a given amount of time and the actual coroutine which will fade out the camera.
+To make it work we need a coroutine Awaiter, which will suspend the coroutine for a given amount of time and the actual coroutine which will fade out the camera.

-## Wait Seconds Task
+## Wait Seconds
-This is a specific case of a coroutine Task which resumes itself.
+This is a specific case of a coroutine Awaiter which resumes itself.
 It must somehow receive the coroutine Handle and the amount of seconds we want to wait.
 The time to wait is passed as an argument in the constructor.
 The coroutine Handle is obtained from the `await_suspend` function.
 The `await_suspend` function starts the Unreal Engine ticker which will resume the suspended coroutine using the received coroutine Handle.

 ## Fade Out function
 The fade out function changes the camera fade in a for loop in 10 steps every 0.1 second.
-You can notice the `co_await WaitSecondsTask(.1f)` after every loop iteration, which triggers our waiting coroutine Task.
+You can notice the `co_await WaitSeconds(.1f)` after every loop iteration, which triggers our waiting coroutine Awaiter.

 In order to use this function, simply call it in your project.